Erddig on Antiques Roadshow, BBC One 8pm Sunday April 14 2019

 As the BBC publicist for the show, Pamela Parkes said:

 ‘It was a memorable day at Erddig.
 Thousands of people came along and brought some fantastic treasures and family memorabilia.
-We filmed enough to make two very special programmes from Erddig, the first will be aired on BBC One on Sunday January 13th at 7pm.”
+We filmed enough to make two very special programmes from Erddig, the first was aired in January and the second will be aired on BBC One on Sunday April 14th at 8pm.”